 - Should I select DDU, DDP, or FCA?

 - How do I use tariff numbers or harmonized codes in Shippo?

-- What do I do with the Commerical Invoice?
+- What do I do with the Commercial Invoice?

 All International Shipments Require Customs Declaration

-For orders with international addresses, Shippo will automatically check off the Use customs declaration box.
+For orders with international addresses, Shippo will automatically create a Customs Declaration, using the item information for the order.

 Exceptions to Customs Declaration Requirements